thedimlebowski/dagster/docs/docs/guides/automate/declarative-automation/customizing-automation-conditions/customizing-eager-condition.md

 ### Ignoring missing upstream data

-By default, `AutomationCondition.eager()` will not materialize a target if it has any missing upstream data.
+By default, <PyObject module="dagster" section="assets" object="AutomationCondition.eager" displayText="AutomationCondition.eager()" /> will not materialize a target if it has any missing upstream data.

 If it is expected to have missing upstream data, remove `~AutomationCondition.any_deps_missing()` from the eager policy to allow execution: